Terms and Conditions

 Product Schedule means a schedule describing the specifications and functionality of each Product, as updated from time to time and available on the Website.

-Property means the building, dwelling or location from which the Customer provides accommodation to Guests.
+Property means the building, dwelling or location from which the Customer provides accommodation and related goods and services to guests

 Related Body Corporate means, in relation to any entity, a company that Controls the entity, a company that is under the Control of the entity or is Controlled by the same company that Controls the entity.

-Sales Order Form means an order form or other communication between SiteMinder and the Customer which details the Products the Customer has ordered.
+Sales Order Form means an order form or other written communication, including a digital or online form, between SiteMinder and the Customer specifying the Products the Customer has purchased.

 - installation, integration, maintenance, assistance or back up services;